iamjustkoi/AutoLeechDeck/README.md

 ## Installation
 Can be installed from the add-on page on [Ankiweb](https://ankiweb.net).
+Or by pasting these numbers into Anki (Tools -> Add-ons -> Get Add-ons...):

 > 1464569547

-Or by pasting these numbers into Anki (Tools -> Add-ons -> Get Add-ons...).

 ## How To Use